It’s been a busy few weeks for Europe’s food delivery companies.

 Takeaway.com has “close to zero contractors”.
 The company told Sifted: “Our couriers are properly employed, insured, and provided with e-bikes in most cities.
 Takeaway.com pays a decent hourly wage — how much exactly differs per country but on average the hourly costs are €14-15, including taxes, social security etc.”

-If more countries in Europe were to decide that delivery firms must treat couriers as employees, rather than freelancers, it could significantly increase the (already high) operational costs of running a food delivery business.
-Glovo and Deliveroo, which work with significantly more couriers than Takeaway.com and Just Eat, would be most affected by such legislative changes.
+If more European countries decided that delivery firms need to treat couriers as employees rather than freelancers, it could significantly increase the (already high) operational costs of running a food delivery business.
+Glovo and Deliveroo would be most affected by such legislative changes, given they work with significantly more couriers than Takeaway.com and Just Eat.